E3SM-Project/Omega/components/omega/doc/userGuide/TimeStepping.md

 Days, hours and minutes are optional but must be in order if included.
 Fractional seconds are optional.

+The StartOption can be one of three choices.
+The StartUp option is for starting a solution from scratch from an initial state file.
+The Continue option is for continuing a simulation from a restart file.
+The Branch option will branch from an existing simulation by reading from the restart file, but it will reset the clock to the StartTime.

-The StartTime refers to the starting time for the simulation.
+The StartTime refers to the starting time for the full simulation (not the current leg of an ongoing simulation).
 It is in the format ``yyyy-mm-day_hh:mm:ss`` for year, month, day, hour, minute, second.
 This refers to the initial start time; for a longer simulation, the current time will be modified by the restart file to update to the present time for the current segment of the simulation.

-The simulation will be stopped either at a fixed StopTime if provided or by the RunDuration.
-For shorter simulations, the StopTime can be used to specify a specific time to stop.
-For longer simulations with multiple segments that are restarted, the RunDuration should used and should be set to fit within the queue time.
-The format for StopTime is the same as StartTime.
-The format for RunDuration is the same as the TimeStep.

-Only one of the StopTime or RunDuration should be specified with the other set to either an empty string or "none".
-If both are specified, the RunDuration is used instead of the StopTime.
+A StopType determines (with the StopCriterion below) how the simulation will be stopped.
+There are three options.
+The AtTime option will stop the simulation at a specific time and the StopCriterion holds that specific time as described below.
+The AfterDuration option runs the simulation for a fixed time interval and the StopCriterion is used to define that interval.
+A final option called OnSignal is primarily for coupled simulation where the simulation will stop and a signal from the coupler.

+For the AtTime stop type, the StopCriterion must be a time instant in the format ``yyyy-mm-dd_hh:mm:ss``.
+If the StopType is AfterDuration, the StopCriterion is a time interval in the format described above for the time step (but typically ``dddd_hh:mm:ss``).
+For the OnSignal option the StopCriterion is ignored.